innovateorange/cusehacks/README.md

 The css is in the css folder.
 This is where all the styles are.

-Ignore the _site folder, you do not need to touch/change it.
-This is automatically compiled from all the other information.
+The _site folder is what Github Pages uses to load the site.
+I recommend demoing using Jekyll to automatically create the folder from all the other files.

 ## Demo Site